hw5773/understanding-blockchains/answer/README.md

 The answer file will be automatically generated after performing the script execute.sh

 The readCounter.js or ReadCounter.java should print the result of the counter in the following form:
-name: <counter name>, value: <counter value>
+name: &lt; counter name &gt;, value: &lt; counter value &gt;

 ## Example
-- node readCounter.js counter
+- When we execute "node readCounter.js counter", the console should print the following
 - name: counter, value: 0